overview of teaching topics

 According to tantric teachings, on an energetic level, the raw elements of nature represent subtler, more fundamental aspects of the primordial energy of existence.
 As such, the five elements play an essential role in emotional and psychological healing.
 For example, too much earth element can make us feel dull, drowsy, or lazy; but when earth is balanced in us it supports us to feel connected, secure, and confident.

 According to dzogchen teachings, on the level of mind, retrieving and connecting with the elemental essences can support the practice of contemplative meditation.
 For example, the water element brings comfort and joy to experiences of open awareness; when fully developed in spiritual practice, it is mirror-like wisdom.

 For More Information

 • Healing With Form, Energy and Light: The Five Elements in Tibetan Shamanism, Tantra and Dzogchen, by Tenzin Wangyal Rinpoche.
 Snow Lion Publications, 2002.
-Available for online purchase at Ligmincha Institute's Bookstore & Tibet Shop >
+Available for online purchase at Ligmincha International's Bookstore & Tibet Shop >

 • "Discovering the Sacred" — an interview with Tenzin Wangyal Rinpoche about the five elements, from Snow Lion Newsletter >

-• Ligmincha Institute periodically offers an online course on "Introduction to the Five Elements: Healing With Form, Energy and Light."
+• Ligmincha International periodically offers an online course on "Introduction to the Five Elements: Healing With Form, Energy and Light."
 Learn these meditation practices in the comfort of your own home.
 Learn more >

 We spend one-third of our lives asleep — an average of 20 to 25 years drifting in the darkness of unconsciousness.